ipfabric/docs/docs/System_Administration/System_Administration_UI/index.md

 The **System Administration** UI allows you to:

 * check the IP Fabric system status
-* perform backup or restore of IP Fabric
+* back up or restore your IP Fabric data
 * update IP Fabric
 * create a local administrator account